04/11/25 - Inaugural Lecture Showcase

 Tuesday 4 November, 5:00 - 7:30 pm

-The College of Medicine and Veterinary Medicine welcomes you to an inaugural lecture event where two of our professors from the Royal (Dick) School of Veterinary Studies will share their career and research journey so far.
+The College of Medicine and Veterinary Medicine presented an inaugural lecture event where two of our professors from the Royal (Dick) School of Veterinary Studies shared their career and research journey so far.

 Dylan Clements - Professor of Small Animal Orthopaedics